NinaQuik/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Evaluate and build machine learning models using scikit-learn to predict credit risk.
+Evaluate and build supervised machine learning models using scikit-learn and imbalanced-learn to predict credit risk.
 ## Overview of Analysis

-Using python and scikit-learn, this project evaluates machine learning models by using resampling to determine which is better at predicting credit risk.
+The analysis uses credit card credit dataset from LendingClub.
+The dataset is unbalanced as the ratio of good loans far outnumbers the number of risky loans.
+Therefore, different techniques to train and evaluate models with unbalanced classes are used to predict risk.
+The following Python scikit-learn and imbalanced-learn resampling models are compared:

-Oversampling is first attempted with **RandomOverSampler** and **Smote**.
+ - Oversampling is first attempted with **RandomOverSampler** and **Smote**.

-**ClusterCentroids** algorithm is used for undersampling.
+- **ClusterCentroids** algorithm is used for undersampling.

-An approach that combines undersampling and oversampling is then run against the **SMOTEENN** algorithm.
+- An approach that combines undersampling and oversampling:  **SMOTEENN** algorithm.

-Finally using the imblearn.ensemble library, two ensemble classifiers, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier** are used to predict credit risk.
+- Finally using the imblearn.ensemble library, two ensemble classifiers, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier** are evaluated.

 A confusion matrix and imbalanced classification report is generated for all six machine learning models.